dsoze1138/16F887_NEC_IR_deocder/README.md

 Issues found so far:

+When MPLABX v5.40 builds non-PIC18F targets with the pis-as(v2.20) tool chain it asserts this message:

+`::: warning: (1428) "-misa=std" is not supported; this feature will be ignored`

+The `"-misa=std"` option is supported only for PIC18F controller targets.

 The preprocessor macro `#if` and the assembler directive `IF` accept only absolute expressions.
 Relocatable expression that are resolved by the linker such as the argument for the MPASM `BANKISEL` directive cannot be used in these expressions.